 Here’s the question for those of us who prefer to sit on the floor cross-legged without rugs, plants, or furniture, in an echo-filled (pun intended) space.
-“Can we really be considered ‘minimalist’ if we plug this amazing device into our lives?”
+“Can we be considered ‘minimalist’ if we plug this amazing device into our lives?”
 Hmmm…

 My argument is this: If it’s attractive looking and doesn’t involve a screen, it’s probably okay.
 Even better if you find something(s) to subtract from the environment.

 I mentioned earlier that our Echo appliance means no more notepads and pens on the bar-top.
-We can keep our lists floating on the ether.
+We can keep our lists floating in the ether.
 At some point, we can tuck away our Jawbone speaker brick, and bring it out for patio service in the summer months.

 The best thing to do for superior privacy protection is to unplug the thing.
 Or, if you’re like us, just avoid discussing any topics involving criminal plots, even if it’s a run-down of last night’s episode of Ozark.

-We’ll have to watch the developments on how devices, like the Echo, shape our society’s tolerance with respect to privacy.
+We’ll have to watch the developments on how devices, like the Echo, shape our society’s tolerance concerning privacy.
 After Facebook’s godawful recent run of privacy let-downs, we know we can’t 100% trust our electronics.
 (Is that TV listening to us watching TV??)

 Privacy, and one-more-electronic-gadget concerns aside, I’m okay with our newest addition to the family.
 The other day I discovered the “Relaxing Piano Music” skill.
 We can now turn our living space into a day spa.
 Just need to fire up the essential oil diffuser to complete the effect.

 The Echo runs for about 100 bucks.
 It’s money you could use in many other more practical and useful ways, from the vantage point of pure frugality.
-Those 100 bucks could theoretically grow to $386.97 in 20 years’ time.
+Those 100 bucks could theoretically grow to $386.97 in 20 years.
 Zap!

-But really folks… We’re talking 100 bucks here.
+But folks… We’re talking 100 bucks here.
 Get over it.
 Some of these newfangled gadgets are actually worth the nominal coin.

 Just don’t go hog-wild and fill your house with Echo pucks and smart home novelty.
 It is okay to occasionally get up off your ass to turn off a lamp, or to see who’s at the front door.